guilhermejccavalcanti/ASE-PAPER-795/docker-sesame/README.md

 > The `-s` flag sets a starting date to mine the repositories, while the `-u` flag sets the finish date.

 > `projects.csv` is the file containing our sample projects' GitHub repositories, located in the `/miningframework/` folder from this replication package.
+You can edit this file to run the experiment with a sample or your choice.

 > `Results` is a folder generated during the execution of the experiment.